dingusdev/dingusppc/zdocs/grackle.md

 - @10 used by mac-io [heathrow] which includes many devices with different interrupts
 - @12 slot F1 interrupt 0x16 used by AtiRageGT or AtiRagePro

 With minor additions to source code, dingusppc can add a known PCI device to any device number between @1 and @1f except for @10 and @12.
 A nvramrc patch can make Open Firmware probe the other device numbers.
-An OS might be able to probe these other devices numbers even if they are not probed by Open Firmware.
+An OS might be able to probe these other device numbers even if they are not probed by Open Firmware.

+A better approach may be to attach a PCI bridge to one of the supported slots.
+Then additional devices can be attached to the PCI bridge.
+For a PCI bridge, Open Firmware will probe device numbers between @1 and @f.
+Some nvramrc patches could maybe make Open Firmware probe the PCI bridge devices up to device number @1f.
+PCI bridges can be nested.
+In any case, each device number can have up to 8 functions numbered from 0 to 7.

+The dingusppc CLI doesn't yet support adding devices to PCI bridges or adding function numbers 1 to 7.